0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

   The non-"do-sig" versions of the hash tables will be removed (including the ``signature_offset`` parameter) and the "do-sig" versions renamed accordingly.

+* ring: The alignment constraints on the ring structure will be relaxed to one cache line instead of two, and an empty cache line padding will be added between the producer and consumer structures.
+The size of the structure and the offset of the fields will remain the same on platforms with 64B cache line, but will change on other platforms.